dinh/dashboard-sample/README.md

 ![Homepage](.images/homepage.jpg)

-None of these features uses `javascript` (although the table does rely on the `javascript` package Tabulator).
+None of these features use `javascript` (although the table does rely on the `javascript` package Tabulator).
-To allow for the response nature of the site, we use on an interesting package called [htmx](https://htmx.org/) and instead of sending json between the server and the browser, you send html.
+To allow for the response nature of the site, we use on an interesting package called [htmx](https://htmx.org/) that is gaining in popularity rather quickly.
+Instead of sending json between the server and the browser, you send html.

-### Example
+### An Example
 They way the site uses this package can be shown with the cumulative return chart.
 The following [code](https://github.com/azakmay/dashboard-sample/blob/master/apps/templates/home/macros.html)
 generates the buttons along the top of the chart.